 Kangaroo Island in a week

-How long should you allow for a Kangaroo Island road trip?
+How many days do you allow for a Kangaroo Island road trip?

-We say five days is the best amount of time to explore Australia’s third-biggest island, but you can get away with 3 days if that is all you have.
+We say five days is a decent amount of time to explore Australia’s third-biggest island, but you can get away with three days if that is all you have.
 Of course, it would be easy to stay longer if you have the time.

 - Flinders Chase National Park